sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

 <info>

-FTW templates are built on top of Create React App (CRA).
+The template is built on top of Create React App (CRA).
 CRA uses WebpackDevServer for providing Hot Module Reloading feature.
 In some environments, WebpackDevServer might require configuring additional environment variables.
 You should also check